On this page:

 Download the guidelines

-Data and mapping produced by the Victorian Government indicates that on average, Melbourne’s urban areas are over 8˚C hotter than non-urban areas.
+Data and mapping indicate on average Melbourne’s urban areas are over 8°C hotter than non-urban areas.

 Because urban streets have many different uses it can be challenging to plan and design streetscapes that prioritise trees.
 Trees compete for space with overhead powerlines, underground infrastructure, street furniture, and movement pathways and sightlines for pedestrians, cyclists, motorists and public transport.
 Ensuring adequate irrigation can also be difficult without the right designs in place.